FREQUENTLY ASKED QUESTIONS

 - Villanova 101 emails—distributed weekly all summer—which has a basic overview of the four-day Orientation program, as well as information from Residence Life, Dining Services, the Wildcard Office, COMMUNITAS Learning Communities and general University information.

-- August Brochure, with detailed information about Orientation, including group numbers and designated reporting areas where new students will meet with their Orientation Counselors.
+- Move-In and Orientation Guide, with detailed information about Orientation, including group numbers and designated reporting areas where new students will meet with their Orientation Counselors.

 Yes!
 Students needing to ship their belongings to campus may do so in early August.
 Specific mailing instructions will be posted in July.

 Once you drop your belongings at your residence hall, you will be directed to an appropriate parking lot by the Department of Public Safety.
 It is vital to move your car once it has been unloaded.
 This will help decrease the wait time for families.

 WHILE YOU'RE HERE